ben842002/kana-seito-defense/README.md

 ## Play the Game in Your Browser
 ### https://ben842002.github.io/kana-seito-defense/
 **Note:** Game was originally supposed to be played on an application window so functionalities such as Settings and Quit will not work in the browser version.
-For any feedback, feel free to email torngamedev@gmail.com!
+For any feedback, feel free to fill out this feedback form: https://forms.gle/2JvZAdRVY4BEA4hj7

 ## Future Roadmap
 - Variety of Turrets with different bullet effects (slow, stun)